 - How can I find and re-watch animations and technique videos?

-- Need some advice on what pack to listen to?
+- Need some advice on what course to listen to?

 - What if I repeat Sessions?